 According to The Royal Society for the Prevention of Accidents (RoSPA), ‘If the middle rear seat has a three-point (lap and diagonal) seat belt, this is the safest place to put a child restraint (unless the manufacturer’s instructions say it fits better in one of the other seats) because it is the furthest away from the sides of the car.’

 Remember, any child up to the age of 12 should always travel in a child seat.
-For lots more child travel advice, head over to our help and advice guides.
+For more child travel advice, head over to our help and advice guides.
 You can also explore our full range of child seats here.